 The German Occupation of Jersey began one week after the British government had demilitarized the island fearing for the safety of civilians should there be any conflict.
 The codename for this was “Operation Green Arrow” (Grüne pfeil) and the initial German Air Force reconnaissance flights mistook civilian farming lorries for troop carriers.
-On the 28th of June , the German Air Force, not knowing of the demilitarization, bomb and machine gun multiple sites on the island.
+On the 28th of June, the German Air Force, not knowing of the demilitarization, bomb and machine gun multiple sites on the island.
 The attacks kill ten people and wound many more.
-A few days later on the 1 of July 1940 General Richthofen, the Commander of the German Air Forces in Normandy, dropped an ultimatum from the air demanding the immediate surrender of the island.
+A few days later on 01 July 1940, General Richthofen, the Commander of the German Air Forces in Normandy, dropped an ultimatum from the air demanding the immediate surrender of the island.
 White flags and crosses were placed in prominent positions, as stipulated by the Germans, and later that day Jersey was occupied by air-borne troops under the command of Hauptmann Gussek.

 Under the occupying forces, one of the greatest hardships was the lack of news from the mainland after the Germans had outlawed the use of radio sets.
 A number of individuals risked imprisonment by making their own crystal radio sets and spreading frontline news.
 Horse drawn traffic became an increasingly regular sight as petrol shortages became severe, and many vehicles were converted to use gas.
 The price of bicycles rose, and their use was restricted to those connected to essential services.
 The Germans ordered all traffic to drive on the wrong side of the road.
 The island was also moved to Central European time.
 In the months following D-Day, as the Allies regained control of France, the source of supplies fuelling the islands was now no longer available.